-Here is an overview map showing the drive to Coal Mine Canyon, and two areas of photographic interest:
+Here is an overview map showing Coal Mine and Ha Ho No Geh Canyons and Globe Rock:

 In some browsers the map above will not appear or will not appear to be centered.
 If so please drag on the map to center it.
 To view the map larger please click on the box in the upper right corner of the map.